rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-20.md

 security by skewing the economic incentives of miners in unanticipated ways.
 `mev-inspect` then is a tool designed to illuminate how bots today are competing with each other to squeeze value out of Ethereum transactions.

+It can introspect transactions with common DeFi applications, including Uniswap, Aave, and Curve, to find instances of arbitrage and other front-running activites.

 It is described further in [a post on the Ethereum research forum][mevpost].